ziaukhan/colearning-agentic-ai-specs/agent-press/readme.md

 Each studio session runs in its own isolated environment (GKE Pod Snapshots) with real-time progress tracking, and you can actively steer studio to adjust course as it’s working through the chapters.

-The studio backend will be running in GKE and will be using GKE Pod Snapshots with FastAPI and Claude Code and Spec-Kit Plus running in the container.
+The studio backend will be running in GKE and will be using GKE Pod Snapshots with FastAPI, Claude Code, and Spec-Kit Plus running in the container.
 GKE Pod Snapshots allows us to snapshot the in-memory state of running pods/containers (including CPU and GPU workloads), effectively "freezing" Cloud Code session when the author is not using the studio, and then restore/rewaken them almost instantly from the snapshot when the author starts using the studio.
 The studio will be updating the book github repository.

 ### Note GKE Pricing